AsafeMatheus/automatic-certificates/README.md

 # automatic-certificates
-it create a certificate and send to the person

-it will ask for two inputs a name, to create the certificate, and a email, to send to the person.
+It will ask for two inputs a name, to create the certificate, and an email, to send to the person.

 ![inputs](images/inputs.png)